 June 2015 — Two undergraduate students in the ME department, Mr. James Cruz and Mr. Parth Khandge will work in the lab in Summer 2015.
 Welcome.

 May 2015 — Our lab submitted six papers to the Summer Biotransports, Bioengineering, and Biomechanics Conference (SB3C).
 All papers have been accepted.
 Among them, Amirreza Saharkhiz, Peter Dillon, Andrew Lee, and Alireza Chamani’s papers got the honor of being selected in the student competition.
 Alex LeBrun’s paper was selected as a podium presentation.
 Our lab has a great visibility in the conference.
-Thank everyone for all the hard work in January to get them submitted.
+Many thanks to everyone for all the hard work in January to get the papers submitted.

 March 2015 — ME undergraduate student and S-STEM scholar, Mr. Amirreza Saharkhiz, has been awarded the Undergraduate Research Award by the Undergraduate Office at UMBC.
 It seems that Amir will stay in our lab for a little bit longer.
 Amir also gets an REU position at UIUC in the summer.
 Congratulation!
 Amir’s REU research is focused on genetic sequences and how changing in those sequences can cause problems such as cancer.
 His research results have been presented at the end of the REU conference at UIUC.